zaka41a/CoffeApp/README.md

-# ☕ CoffeApp
+# ☕ CoffeeApp

 ## 📖 Overview
-CoffeApp is a full-stack web application designed to **manage café operations** efficiently.
+CoffeeApp is a full-stack web application designed to **manage café operations** efficiently.
 It provides separate dashboards for **admins** and **waiters**, handling tables, menus, and orders seamlessly.

 ---